tidelabs/tidechain/README.md

 # Tidefi Substrate Node

-Based on the substrate-node-template [Substrate](https://github.com/substrate-developer-hub/substrate-node-template) with the addition of [pallet_multisig](https://crates.io/crates/pallet-multisig) :rocket:
+Based on the substrate-node-template [Substrate](https://github.com/substrate-developer-hub/substrate-node-template) with the addition of [pallet_multisig](https://crates.io/crates/pallet-multisig) and [pallet contracts](https://crates.io/crates/pallet-contracts) :rocket:

 ### run it